Pizza bomber: In fiction

-In "Wednesday Warrior", a 1972 episode of the police procedural television show Adam-12, Malloy and Reed confront a panicked bank robber who tells them he is wearing a backpack bomb tied on by a stranger who forced him to rob the bank.

 The 2011 American comedy film 30 Minutes or Less depicts a pizza delivery man being forced to wear a bomb vest and rob a bank, with the mastermind seeking the money to hire a hitman to kill his father and receive his inheritance.
 The film's similarity to the Wells case was criticized by Wells' family, but Sony Pictures Motion Picture Group said the cast and crew were not aware of the Wells case and the screenwriters were only "vaguely familiar" with it.

-In the 2021 TV drama Murder Diary episode 22-24, police explosive ordinance disposal team members mention the 8631 Peach St address and the pizza bomber case in their simulation training, and later were called to diffuse neck collar bombs that were placed on two hostage victims.
+In the 2021 TV drama Murder Diary episode 22–24, police explosive ordnance disposal team members mention the 8631 Peach St address and the pizza bomber case in their simulation training, and later were called to defuse neck collar bombs that were placed on two hostage victims.

+In the TV show The Rookie Season 5, Episode 8, titled "The Collar" (2022), Officers Nolan and Juarez encounter a series of victims forced to wear explosive neck collars and one explodes after being apprehended by the police.

+In 2023, Erie area resident David Durst wrote and directed "The Pizza Bomber Play, a Devoted Surrender".
+The play was well received and because of its focus on the dangers of untreated mental illness (bipolar disorder), $7,000 from ticket proceeds were donated to the NWPA Mental Health Association.
+The production's popularity spawned an encore production in 2025.
+On May 4, 2026, Durst released an eBook novella expanding his play's fictionalized story, "The Other Evil Genuis: His Side of the Pizza Bomber Story", digging deeper into Bill Rothstein's psyche.